- Policy statement

 Implementing the eight LTP4 Policy Areas will require maintenance and operation of the existing transport network and may require construction or enhancement of infrastructure.
 These developments have the potential to impact the environment and local communities and visitors to the affected area.
-We will ensure that throughout our design and implementation process we understand and take account of the potential impacts and, wherever possible, specify designs to avoid or mitigate them, or enhance them where appropriate.
+We will ensure that throughout our design and implementation process we understand and take account of the potential impacts and, wherever possible, specify designs to avoid or resolve them, or enhance them where appropriate.

 Where new or upgraded infrastructure is required under LTP4, or plans are made for maintenance or operation of the existing transport network, before construction or implementation.
 Measures will be subject to the appropriate level of assessment by the relevant authority, reflective of the scale and nature of the project.
 This will ensure that we understand potential impacts and how these can be best avoided or mitigated, or enhanced where beneficial.